The Reverse Aging Challenge, a live application of the Human OS framework. Boost your healthspan using science-backed, natural tools.

 What this module governs

 The State System governs the physiological condition through which reality is perceived.
 Mood, motivation, patience, clarity, threat perception, and decision quality are not fixed traits.
 They shift with state.
+The nervous system continuously adjusts state based on inputs, recovery, circadian timing, and accumulated load.
+These adjustments happen automatically, long before conscious intent enters the picture.
+State is regulated, not chosen.
+You cannot choose clarity from exhaustion.
+You cannot think your way out of dysregulation.
+Behavior does not override state.
+Behavior expresses it.

 What happens when it is under load